English Language Stuff

 according to MLA.
 Chicago disagrees.

-Also, polysyllabic Greeks in -s are here.)
+Also, polysyllabic proper nouns Greeks in -s are here.)

 Nom.
 Sing.appearance, Jesus, Xerxes